ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

 You need one junos proxy daemon per device.
 Start one junos proxy daemon per device.

-## Validate your SaltStack setup
+## Run basic tests

-Run this command on the master:
+Run this command on the master to check the accepted keys:
 ```
 salt-key -L
 ```

-Run this command to make sure the minion is up and responding to the master.
+Run this command on the master to make sure a minion is up and responding to the master.
 This is not an ICMP ping.
+Exampple for the minion svl-util-01
 ```
-salt -G 'roles:minion' test.ping
+salt svl-util-01 test.ping
 ```

-Select one the junos proxy and run these additionnal tests.
+Select a junos proxy daemon and run these additionnal tests.
-Example with the proxy ```core-rtr-p-02``` (it manages the network device ```core-rtr-p-02```)
+Example with the junos proxy ```core-rtr-p-02``` (it manages the network device ```core-rtr-p-02```)
 ```
 salt core-rtr-p-02 test.ping
 ```